 If you’re looking for a peaceful, luxury getaway then you should consider staying at The Slaughters Manor House.

 Recommended by Sophie from We Dream of Travel.

 Painswick is the epitome of an English village.
 With its labyrinth of streets and alleyways lined with houses made from honey-hued Cotswold stone and spectacular valley views, Painswick is a top contender for the most beautiful village in England.

-Meander through the little village and you’ll be rewarded with stunning views and idyllic homes around each turn.
+I loved meandering through the little village and was rewarded with stunning views and idyllic homes around every turn.

-You may notice plaques on many of the buildings detailing their original use.
+You may notice plaques detailing their original use on many of the buildings.
 Additionally, there are a couple of information boards with further information regarding Painswick’s long and interesting history.

 The oldest building that houses a Post Office in England can be found in Painswick.
 It is the only half-timbered property in Painswick and dates back to the late 15th century.

-Bibury is a quintessentially-traditional English village.
+Bibury is a quintessentially traditional English village and my favourite to photograph.
 It oozes with rural charm and the cottages that make up Arlington Row are some of the most photographed cottages in England!